 - Proficiency in the Google Workspace (Gmail, Calendar, Docs, Sheets, Slides, and Forms) and Microsoft Office (Word, Excel Powerpoint).

 - Ability to stay informed of and adapt to changes in college policies, procedures, and software.

 Some college coursework and/or experience in a collegiate environment.
 Interest in working in a fast-paced program with faculty who work together and enjoy collaborative projects.Physical Demands:

 Light lifting and bending to organize supplies.Contact(s):

 The final candidate will undergo a background check as a conditional offer of employment.Denison University EEO Statement :

-To achieve our mission as a liberal arts college, we continually strive to foster a diverse campus community, which recognizes the value of all persons regardless of religion, race, ethnicity, gender, sexual orientation, disability, or socio-economic background.
-For additional information and resources about diversity at Denison, please see our Diversity Guide.
+To achieve our mission as a liberal arts college, we continually strive to attract and hire candidates with diverse backgrounds, experiences and identities.
+Denison fosters a campus community that recognizes the value of all persons regardless of age, disability, ethnicity, gender expression and identity, national origin, race, religion, sexual orientation, or socio-economic background.
+For additional information and resources about diversity at Denison, please see our Diversity Guide (https://denison.edu/forms/diversity-guide).
 Denison University is an Equal Opportunity Employer.